AdamRichard21st/KnifeResetScore/README.md

 # Description
-Whenever a player gets killed by knife, his score (deaths and frags) is reseted to `0/0`.
+Whenever a player gets killed by knife, his score (kills and deaths) is reseted to `0/0`.

 # About
 This is a very simple plugin that executes a very simple concept.